Kwilso3412/Dad-Joke-Quiz-Game/quiz game/README.txt

-This project is one that I took from the youtuber [Tech With Tim](https://www.youtube.com/watch?v=DLn3jOsNRVE&list=WL&index=54&t=1483s)
+This project is one that I took from the youtuber [Tech with Tim](https://www.youtube.com/watch?v=DLn3jOsNRVE&list=WL&index=54&t=1483s)

 I did two different versions